bahaidev/textbrowser/README.md

         enabled) will be shown.
 We may put this under user control in the future.

+As per [semantic versioning](http://semver.org/) used by `npm`, our API should continue to work until an increment in the major release number.

+The rest of the API used internally is unstable and should not be relied upon for monkey-patching.

+### User JSON

 Worker config should be placed in a JSON file (see [`resources/user-sample.json`](./resources/user-sample.json)).
 The properties are: